-Established on the Penn campus a year ago, CICADA is funded through a 5-year grant from the National Institute on Aging (NIA) as a new Resource Center for Minority Aging Research (RCMAR).
+Established on the Penn campus two years ago, CICADA is funded through a 5-year grant from the National Institute on Aging (NIA) as a new Resource Center for Minority Aging Research (RCMAR).

 CICADA is a multidisciplinary research initiative aimed at improving the diversity of the health services research (HSR) workforce studying aging and health care issues.